Casey solar farm

 VHF repeaters and remote radio installations

-The AAD has deployed a number of repeaters in Antarctica and on Macquarie Island over the years in different locations for use by scientific and operational programs.
 VHF repeaters extend communications coverage around the stations for hand held and vehicle radios.
-Coverage may be extended up to 100km depending on the line of sight.
+Repeaters in Antarctica and on Macquarie Island can extend coverage up to 100 km depending on the line of sight.

-Almost the whole of the Vestfold Hills region around Davis, for example, has VHF coverage.
-The VHF repeater on Tarbuck Crag makes it easy for expeditioners in the field to maintain communication with Davis with just a small hand held radio.
+Almost the whole of the Vestfold Hills region around Davis has VHF coverage.
+The VHF repeater on Tarbuck Crag makes it easy for expeditioners in the field to communicate with Davis with just a small hand held radio.

 At some of the repeater sites, energy is generated by a combination of wind and solar power.
-However, as most repeaters are placed in remote locations on hills and mountain tops subject to extreme wind conditions (and hence damage), there is a greater reliance on solar power.
+Most of the repeaters are in remote locations on hills and mountain tops.
+These sites have extreme wind conditions that can damage wind turbines, so there is a greater reliance on solar power.

 Remote Area Power Supply (RAPS) unit

-The first two modules were installed during the 2000–01 summer at Bauer Bay and Green Gorge, and three more were later installed at the Brothers Point, Hurd Point and Waterfall Bay field huts in 2001–02.
+RAPS units are used in Macquarie field huts.
+The first 2 modules were installed during the 2000–01 summer at Bauer Bay and Green Gorge.
+3 more were installed at the Brothers Point, Hurd Point and Waterfall Bay field huts in 2001–02.